Tampa Bay sports travel guide

 • La Teresita (3248 W. Columbus Drive): Miami might be more famous for Cuban food, but Tampa Bay has its share of great Cuban restaurants, led by this longtime eatery near Raymond James Stadium.
 It’s a good place to try the Cubano sandwich.

 A Tampa Bay sports travel vacation doesn’t have to end with the region’s pro sports teams.
-The University of South Florida is the most prominent collegiate athletics program in the area, with Division I football and basketball programs competing in the American Athletic Conference.
+The University of South Florida (known commonly as simply USF) is the most prominent collegiate athletics program in the area, with Division I football and basketball programs competing in the American Athletic Conference.

 If you’re willing to drive to the other coast along I-4, you’ll hit Daytona Beach, home of the legendary Daytona International Speedway and the “Super Bowl of NASCAR,” the Daytona 500 run every February.